NOTE: This page contains fairly large jpg and gif files so it

 It should be noted that there is, however, an instance where the temporary cavity may aid in the WTI process.
 That instance is when the a high velocity (> 2400 fs) rifle bullet fragments during the creation of the temporary cavity.
 Temporary cavities from most high power rifles can be 5 - 8 inches in size, and this can sometimes cause the tissue to suffer somewhat more damage than by just the bullets passage alone as the tissue can be cut or damaged during its stretched or stressed state by the bullet fragments and thus create a somewhat larger permanent cavity.
 If the wound is deep enough this can increase the incapacitation effect.
 This effect is seen with the military ball ammo fired in the full sized M16 rifles.

 The "Hydrostatic Shock" School - This school of though, which is sort of an adjunct to the temporary cavity school, thinks that the "hydrostatic shock" or hydraulic pressure wave of the bullet's passage travels through out the body and shocks the brain and nervous system into momentarily shutting down which disables the target.
-Tests have been run with instrumented pig carcasses and other in the immediate vicinity of the bullets passage no significant hydraulic effect was noted.
+Tests have been run with instrumented pig carcasses and other than in the immediate vicinity of the bullets passage no significant hydraulic effect was noted.

 Big Hole School - In this school of thought, sometimes referred to as the Fackler/IWBA school, and the medically correct one, the more permanent damage that is done to the target (and incidentally the more rapidly the target bleeds out) the more effective the bullet and more likely incapacitation.
 The more tissue cut, crushed, and/or destroyed by the bullet's passage the better, as more real system trauma results.
 In addition, in order to be effective at all target angles the bullet must penetrate sufficiently to reach vital organs in the target no matter from what direction the bullet impacts.
 Most authorities agree that for anti-personnel use a minimum penetration in calibrated ballistic gelatin of about 12" (with 14" - 15" being considered ideal) is needed.
 This is necessary to achieve reliable performance under all conditions against a human target.
 It should be noted that minimum depth for major blood vessels and organs in a human is about 15cm ( 6")--from straight on, but it is considerably more from various angles.
 With bullets used for hunting the general consensus is the deeper the better.
 In both cases this has to be coupled with the ability to create the largest diameter permanent hole possible.
 Most authority seem to agree that the permanent hole needs to be at least .4" or greater in diameter and as deep as possible.
 A problem arises here in that as a bullet expands it tends to penetrate less, so expansion and penetration have to be carefully balanced by bullet weight and bullet construction.
 This bullet design problem is exacerbated by the fact that if a target is covered by some material such as cloth, glass, metal, etc. the expansion--and hence the penetration of the bullet--can alter dramatically.